 - Good signage on the motorways will point you in the direction of the Red Bull Ring (which is located next to the S36 motorway), but it’s still worth using a GPS or Googlemaps to be sure.
-If you are staying in Graz, the trip to the circuit should take under 1 hour.
-Traffic was not really an issue when we went in 2015, even on race day.
+If you are staying in Graz, the trip to the circuit should take around one hour, though there can be delays arriving and departing the parking areas.
 There are plenty of FREE parking spaces next to the circuit, check the map.
-Click here for more information on driving to the circuit.
+You will be directed to the closest carpark according to your entry route.

 - Click here for recommended routes and more information on driving to the circuit.
 Please note that some routes will be on toll roads.
 It’s recommended to pre-pay for toll roads.